LUA Notes

 Object Orientism Through Prototypical Inheritance

-If a variable or function does not exist in the type then lookup the thing in the metatable.
+If a variable or function does not exist in the table then LUA lookups the thing in the metatable, if that metatable

 // In this example the thing being created is a blob of user data, which is pushed onto the stack.